Civity is a leading company in Biodiversity Net Gain (BNG)

 gain valued by a qualified ecologist at the time of application.

-Our landbank is a source of Biodiversity Units available to developers to offset the impacts they cannot deal with on-site, an opportunity for landowners to make financial gains from unprofitable land and support local planning authorities with biodiversity consultation if and when required.
+Our landbank is a source of BNG Units available to developers to offset the impacts they cannot deal with on-site, an opportunity for landowners to make financial gains from unprofitable land and support local planning authorities with biodiversity consultation if and when required.
 Perhaps the greatest benefit is to the environment; Civity is an established ecologist company helping to preserve the land for the future of wildlife and mankind in this country.

 Connecting the right partners

-Biodiversity Net Gain is a mandated standard in law, it becomes central to the consideration of all development proposals.
+BNG is a mandated standard in law, it becomes central to the consideration of all development proposals.

 Imperfect market conditions prevail, hence the need for an expert integrator of interests to maximise the natural capital benefits from Biodiversity Net Gain.